From downtown to Broadway: How director Alex Timbers became one of theatre’s hottest talents

 From Rocky the Musical to Beetlejuice to Moulin Rouge The Musical! director Alex Timbers has perfected creating theatrical experiences and events with shows that are often based on movies.
 He has roots as a downtown theatre artist with his company Les Frères Courbusier, which gained him acclaim and recognition with their productions of A Very Merry Unauthorized Children's Scientology Pageant and Heddatron to making his Broadway debut with the emo-rock show Bloody Bloody Andrew Jackson that transferred from The Public Theater to Broadway before Hamilton made that cool.

 Now Timbers is a globally recognized and celebrated director, and his work has been seen all over the world.
-With Moulin Rouge The Musical! and Beetlejuice reopening on Broadway, and Moulin Rouge! launching productions in London's West End and at Melbourne's Regent Theatre, here's a look at how Timbers got to where he is today.
+As his many productions continue to travel the globe, here's a look at how Timbers got to where he is today.

 Les Frères Corbusier has been responsible for many of Timbers's early shows and helped launch his career.
 Timbers founded the downtown experimental theatre company in 2003 after he graduated from Yale University with his college classmates Aaron Lemon-Strauss and Jennifer Rogien.
 One of their first shows, A Very Merry Unauthorized Children's Scientology Pageant, earned the group a lot of acclaim, and Timbers concepted the musical alongside composer Kyle Jarrow.
 Timbers also directed Elizabeth Meriwether's Hedda Gabbler adaptation Heddatron in 2006, which also received favorable reviews.